zytx800/Notes-on-Bypassing-Internet-Censorship/README.md

 1. Being free and open-source
 2. Long-term resistance and better bypass of GFW and other Internet filters
-3. Having a client app for Android, iOS, Windows and Linux platforms
+3. Having a client app for Android, iOS, Windows, macOS and Linux platforms
 4. Having good speed test results

 Out of everything I've tested so far, my favorite is **Xray configured with VLESS protocol + REALITY security**.